Pekam History, Family Crest & Coats of Arms

 Another 41 words (3 lines of text) are included under the topic Early Pekam Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pekam family to the New World and Oceana
+Migration of the Pekam family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Pekam or a variant listed above: John Peckham settled in Newport in Rhode Island in 1630; J. and N.A.
 Peckham arrived in San Francisco in 1852.